lukemccarvill/LED-Globe-Project/README.md

 ### Data Sources:
 - [Energy Production and Consumption](https://ourworldindata.org/energy-production-consumption) from *Our World in Data* by Hannah Ritchie, Pablo Rosado and Max Roser in 2024.
     - Navigate down on the webpage to "Primary energy consumption, 2023", then download "Full data (CSV)".
 I cleaned and sorted the data and placed it in the `data/` folder.
 It is titled `Country Energy Data.xlsx`.
-- [Annual VNL V2](https://eogdata.mines.edu/products/vnl/) <span style="color: green;">from *Earth Observation Group* in 2023.
+- 🟢 [Annual VNL V2](https://eogdata.mines.edu/products/vnl/) from *Earth Observation Group* in 2023.
-    - <span style="color: green;">Login required to download raster data.
+    - Login required to download raster data.
 Select *Go to Download V2.2*, *2023/*, and *VNL_npp_2023_global_vcmslcfg_v2_c202402081600.average_masked.dat.tif*.
 It is 11 GB uncompressed, so it is not included in the `data/` folder.
-    - <span style="color: green;">It is at a 15 arc-second resolution (~500 m at the equator), so the `rasterDownSampler.py` script was made to reduce it down to the desired 30 arc-minute resolution.
+    - It is at a 15 arc-second resolution (~500 m at the equator), so the `rasterDownSampler.py` script was made to reduce it down to the desired 30 arc-minute resolution.
 This was selected so that each tile in the raster would be able to accomodate an 0805 SMD LED, but depending on your needs/desires, you can select a different resolution.
 - [Gridded Population of the World (GPW), v4](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11/data-download) from *Socioeconomic Data and Applications Center (SEDAC)* in 2020.
     - Login required to download raster data.
 Select *Single Year*, *GeoTiff*, and *30 Minute (approx. 55km)*.
 It is titled `gpw_v4_population_density_rev11_2020_30_min.tif` in the `data/` folder.
     - <span style="color: red;">This raster is no longer used in favour of the Nightlight raster.